Looking for SUP places in a certain part of Colorado?

 October 2023 brought an annular solar eclipse that traversed the western U.S. from Oregon through Texas.
 Unlike a total eclipse, during an annular eclipse the moon is not close enough to completely block the sun.
 The 2023 annular eclipse, for example, achieved a little more than 90% coverage at the center of its path.
 Its inability to fully hide the sun makes it feel more similar to a typical clear day than a total eclipse.
 That last 10%--even 1%--really does make a night-and-day difference.

 But where the 2023 annular eclipse fell short in solar coverage, it compensated with its earthly path over otherworldly terrain.
-Fantastical places like Crater Lake and Abert Rim in Oregon, Bryce Canyon, Capitol Reef and Bryce Canyon in Utah, Monument Valley in Arizona, and Shiprock in New Mexico all found themselves under the bullseye of its shadow.
+Fantastical places like Crater Lake and Abert Rim in Oregon, Capitol Reef and Bryce Canyon in Utah, Monument Valley in Arizona, and Shiprock in New Mexico all found themselves under the bullseye of its shadow.
 So even if the October 2023 eclipse didn't turn day into dark, it was a great excuse to visit one of the landmarks under its arc.

 Path of the October 2023 Annular Eclipse